tundeOlagunju/system-design-revision/README.md

 # System Design Revision

-One-page, self-testable revision notes for system design questions — generated from published breakdowns using a Claude Code skill, with the diagrams converted to ASCII so each note is a single portable Markdown file.
+One-page, self-testable revision notes for system design questions.
+Each note is a single portable Markdown file with the diagrams rendered as ASCII, generated from a published breakdown using the `system-design-playbook` Claude Code skill.

 ## Structure

 ```
 .
 ├── .claude/
-│   └── skills/                   # reusable Claude Code skills (auto-discovered)
+│   └── skills/
 │       └── system-design-playbook/
 │           └── SKILL.md          # the playbook skill (template + rules)
 ├── <question>/                   # one folder per system design question